klaudia102/Klaudia-portfolio/README.md

 # Klaudia-portfolio

-## cleaning-the-horiseon2

 ## Description

-This project I made for myselfe, as a demo of my skills.
-It provides future customers with a view into my most recent application, gives them possibility to get to know me and to contact me.
-I will help in future to demonstrate my abilities and got engaged in new projects.
+This project I made for myself, as a demo of my skills.
+It provides future customers with a view into my most recent application and gives them the possibility to get to know me and to contact me.
+I will help in the future to demonstrate my abilities and get engaged in new projects.

 ## Installation